flutter/website/src/cookbook/networking/fetch-data.md

 Flutter calls the `build()` method every time it needs to change anything in the view, and this happens surprisingly often.
-Leaving the `fetch` call in your `build()` method floods the API with unnecessary calls and slows down your app.
+Leaving the `fetch` call in your `build()` method would flood the API with unnecessary calls because `futureAlbum` would repeatedly be executed on each rebuild and so you app would also slow down.

 ## Testing